ibhat2010/ishanb3dp/JOURNAL.md

 I temporarily give up.
 This project is to be continued, should I have time before the due date (hopefully).

-Later that day.
+Later that day...

-NEVER GIVE UP NEVER WHAT
+NEVER GIVE UP NEVER WHAT-

--4 Hhours of modeling later-
+-4 hours of modeling later-

-"What was I thinking giving up"
+"What was I thinking giving up???"